-As children return to school and the nights start to draw in, days get shorter and the sun gets lower and we spend more time inside, it is possible that we are not getting enough vitamin D.
+As children return to school after the summer holidays and the nights start to draw in, days get shorter and the sun gets lower, we spend more time inside, it is possible that we are not getting enough vitamin D.

 Although it doesn’t affect everyone the onset of winter can have a profound effect on many peoples mood.
 This is called “seasonal affective disorder” or SAD for short.